MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/06-create-pipeline.md

 1. Navigate to the **Designer** page in the Azure Machine Learning Studio.
 1. Create a new pipeline.
 1. Rename the pipeline to *Train-Diabetes-Classifier*.
-1. Change the default compute target to use the compute cluster (*aml-cluster*) you created.
+1. Change the default compute target to use the compute instance (*testdev-vm*) you created.
 1. In the left menu, expand the **Datasets** section.
 1. Drag and drop the **diabetes-data** component to the canvas.
 1. In the left menu, expand the **Custom Components** section.